gogowenzhang/machine-learning-algorithms-python/naive_bayes/readme.md

 python src/run_naive_bayes.py
 ```

-The dataset used in the comparason can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/spambase/spambase.names)
+The dataset used in the comparison can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/spambase/spambase.names)

 Package Dependencies: